 Evaluate the appropriateness of accounting policies used and thereasonableness of accounting estimates and related disclosures made by management.

-Evaluate the overall presentation structure and content of thefinancials including the disclosures and whether the financial statements represent theunderlying transactions and events in a manner that achieves fairpresentation.
+Evaluate the overall presentation structure and content of thefinancials including the disclosures and whether Standalone Ind AS financial statementsrepresent the underlying transactions and events in a manner that achieves fairpresentation.

-Materiality is the magnitude of misstatements in the financialstatements that individually or in aggregate makes it probable that theeconomic decisions of a reasonably knowledgeable user of the financial statements may beinfluenced.
-We consider quantitative materiality and qualitative factors in (i) planningthe scope of our audit work and in evaluating the results of our work; and (ii) toevaluate the effect of any identified misstatements in the financial statements.
+Materiality is the magnitude of misstatements in Standalone Ind ASfinancial statements that individually or in aggregate makes it probable that theeconomic decisions of a reasonably knowledgeable user of Standalone Ind AS financialstatements may be influenced.
+We consider quantitative materiality and qualitative factorsin (i) planning the scope of our audit work and evaluating the results of our work; and

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.